 There are many ways to meet this requirement, and you may contact the guidance office for information regarding community service opportunities.
-After each act of service the hours must be logged into the MobileServe app.
+After each act of service, the hours must be logged into the MobileServe app.
 Students can get login and usage information regarding the app from the guidance counselor.
-Hours are to be submitted within 60 days of completing the service and turned in by the 2nd semester exam review day.
-Senior hours must be completed by the last day of school for seniors.
+Hours are to be submitted within 60 days of completing the service and turned in by the 2nd-semester exam review day.
+Senior hours must be completed by May 1st.
 For all other grades, service hours must be completed before the end of the school term or you will not be allowed to progress to the next grade level until they are completed.